Color block of green and pink

 • Oxford Dictionary: Brand (noun) - a type of product, service, etc. made or offered by a particular company under a particular name

-• Random Google Result: Brand (noun) - an intangible marketing or business concept that helps people identify a company, product, or individual
+• Random AI Result: Brand (noun) - an intangible marketing or business concept that helps people identify a company, product, or individual

 From all of these definitions combined, a few words stick out to me the most that I want you to hone in on: